coreydbrown/FitnessLogApp.expressjs-react/README.md

 # Fitness Log Web Application

-### URL: fitness-log-app.onrender.com

-(Note: It may take up to 30 seconds for the site to spin up.
-This is due to hosting limitations for the free-tier option on render.com)
+<font size="5">Link to website: [fitness-log-app.onrender.com](fitness-log-app.onrender.com)</font>

-##### Created by: Corey D. Brown
+<font size="4" color="#00005a">Created by: Corey D. Brown</font>

+Hosted on the cloud with ©Render

+## Description

 This is a full-stack application that allows users to document their daily workouts, bodyweight measurements, and notes/reminders/goals.
 Personal records in every exercise are automatically determined on a continuous basis.
 Displayed are interactive graphs and statistics of the users fitness data.
-Users are also able to toggle between light and dark modes.
+The app is fully responsive and can be viewed on any device including phones, tablets, laptops, and desktops.
+Users also have the freedom to choose between light and dark modes.

 The app incorporates the following technologies: